cakevm/kabu/README.md

 </div>

+> ⚠️ **WARNING: This codebase is under heavy development and far from ready for production use.**
+>
+> The code is currently being actively refactored and modernized.
+Many features are incomplete, broken, or subject to breaking changes without notice.
+It is a long road from custom types to reth node types and using all providers from reth.
+With limited time, it will take a while.
+In the meantime, feel free to join the [Telegram group](https://t.me/joinkabu) for discussion.

 ## What is Kabu?

 Kabu is a backrunning bot, currently under heavy development.
 It continues the journey of [loom](https://github.com/dexloom/loom).
 Since then many breaking changes have been made to revm, reth and alloy.
 The goal here is to make everything work again and modernize the codebase.
 Currently, Kabu is a work in progress and not yet ready for production use.